A headache is pain or discomfort in one or more areas of the head or face. Headaches can happen once in a while. Or they may happen often.

 Headaches that start very early in the morning

-Pain that is made worse by coughing or sneezing
+Pain that's made worse by coughing or sneezing

 Sudden onset of pain